GSA-TTS/FAC/docs/product/roadmap.md

 ### Milestone: Status and user business logic

 **Value delivered:**
 Now that an auditee has submitted an audit, we need to communicate what's next for them.
 That includes a system to communicate audit status via confirmation and update emails as well as an audit status dashboard.
-If an audit is rejected, the auditee must be given clear instructions for how to re-submit.
+If an audit has errors or is incomplete, auditees and auditors need clear instructions on how to resubmit.
+Status is important because it it triggers when an audit submission is ready to be certified / changes how specific users who have the authority to "certify" can act on the audit.
+Notifications are also critical because they trigger other people who need to certify/do things with the audit submission in order for it to be submitted/made public to actually go in and do those things.

 **Specific deliverables:**
 * “Frontend” user roles + UI